peterhurford/games/evil_marharaja/README.md

 ## Evil Marharaja

 **Evil Marharaja** is a social deduction game, similar in style to the commonly played Werewolf / Mafia.
-However, Evil Marharaja aims to solve two key problems: (a) that the players who die early in Werewolf don't get to have any fun and (b) that the Werewolf game isn't that engaging with just a few people.
+However, Evil Marharaja aims to solve two key problems: (a) that the players who die early in Werewolf don't get to have any fun, (b) that the Werewolf game isn't that engaging with just a few people, and (c) that there must be a moderator character who doesn't get to play in the game.

+#### Requirements

+* 4-12 players

+* Enough role cards to mark roles for those players.

+* Enough separate spaces for there to be separate, private conversations in pairs that don't risk being overheard.

 #### The Characters